 Graduate Programs FAQs

 Answers to frequently asked questions regarding Faculty of Nursing Graduate programs

-Master of Nursing program - GPA is calculated on the last two years of full-time study or the last 20 half course equivalents of the bachelor’s degree.
+Graduate Certificate & Master of Nursing programs - GPA is calculated on the last two years of full-time study or the last 20 half course equivalents of the bachelor’s degree.

-Doctoral and Post-Master’s programs - GPA is calculated as above on the bachelor’s degree and the entire Master’s degree.
+Doctoral programs - GPA is calculated as above on the bachelor’s degree and the entire Master’s degree.

 Doctoral Programs: Not applicable